jsusser/Computing-for-Economics-4370/README.md

    - Weighted Logit (HC1 robust) with inverse-prevalence class weights.
    - Regularized Logit (glmnet CV) with the same features.
    - Diagnostics and metrics:
-     - Residual and QQ plots, predicted risk by smoking (scaled 1â€“5 for presentation).
+     - Residual and QQ plots, predicted risk by smoking (scaled 1–5 for presentation).
      - Classification metrics (Accuracy, LogLoss, Brier, ROC AUC) IN/OUT sample.
      - LASSO CV plot and coefficient tables.
    - Report build:
      - Generate `output/report.tex` and compile to `output/report.pdf`.
-     - Compile `output/report_final.tex` using the generated tables.

 ## Reproducibility

-- `CFG$seed` sets RNG for splits and CV; class weighting is deterministic given data.
+- Deterministic seeds: `CFG$seed` governs splits and CV; class weights depend only on the label prevalence.
-- All paths and filenames are centralized in `config/config.R`.
+- Centralized config: all paths, package list, and filenames live in `config/config.R`.
+- Baseline and interaction: smoker baseline is set to `Never` across all models; the age×smoker interaction is included in both logistic and regularized models.
+- One report: only `output/report.pdf` is produced; the script cleans previous outputs and LaTeX aux files.

 ## Troubleshooting